Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

   * Entity Recognition (Named, Linked, and Personally Identifiable Information (PII) entities)
   * Healthcare Entities Recognition
   * Extractive Text Summarization
-  * Custom Named Entity Recognition
+  * Custom Named Entities Recognition
 * Classify Text: Use NLU to detect the language, analyze sentiment, or classify the text you have
   * Language Detection
   * Sentiment Analysis